-There was a pause, the sound of a door closing, then the Secretary said in a low voice, “What d’you want me to do, Gertrude?
-The damn ghoulets are showing up everywhere, and the Witches really won’t take them.
-None of the other divisions’ll help.
+There was a pause, the sound of a door closing, then the Secretary said in a low voice, “What do you want me to do, Gertrude?
+The ghoulets are showing up absolutely everywhere, and the witches say they just can’t manage any more.
+None of the other divisions will help.
 And we can’t just leave baby ghouls running wild across Yorkshire.”

 “Fill the bath with grave dirt so they’ve got somewhere to sleep, feed them some chicken, and teach them to be good little ghouls.
 That’s it.”